 At the core of the Agile UX process is Design Thinking, an early days- or weeks-long process that correctly identifies the target customers and the specific product.
 This work is essential to minimizing waste by staying laser focused on what’s being built and for whom.

 A Design Thinking workshop should include UX designers, visual designers, developers, marketing, researchers, product managers, and key stakeholders.
 Preliminary research should be complete, but this series of meetings gives time to analyze the results with the entire team.
 Put everything on the table: every problem, solution, budget, target users, tech capacity.
 You name it.
-A digital whiteboard tool can help attendees think creatively about the problem or project at hand.
+A can help attendees think creatively about the problem or project at hand.

 Establish a Minimum Viable Product (MVP)